Economy of Columbus, Ohio: History

+in 2010, Overall, it was ranked as one of the top 10 best big cities in the country according to Relocate America, a real estate research firm.

-Forbes in 2016 ranked Columbus the No. 7 best city for young professionals.
+in 2016 Forbes ranked Columbus the No. 7 best city for young professionals.
 In 2018 Business.com rated Columbus one of the Top Five best cities for entrepreneurs and startups.
 Ohio is ranked No. 5 in the nation for headquarters of Fortune 500 companies, with Columbus home to the most in the state.

 In 2015 Columbus was named by the Intelligent Community Forum as one of the seven top Smart Cities in the world.

 In 2016 the Columbus metropolitan area's GDP was $130.8 billion, ranking it 29th largest in the U.S. and second largest in Ohio, ahead of Cleveland and just behind Cincinnati.